ZhekaGrem/zubr2000-02/README.md

 # Getting Started with Create NEXT App
-This project was bootstrapped with Create Next App, which is a popular tool for creating React applications..\
+This project was bootstrapped with Create Next App, which is a popular tool for creating React applications.\
 It provides a pre-configured development environment and a set of scripts to streamline various tasks during the development process.

 Available Scripts
 In the project directory, you can run the following scripts:

 ### `npm run start`
 This script runs the app in development mode.
-When you execute npm start, it will start a local development server and open http://localhost:3000 in your default web browser..\
+When you execute npm start, it will start a local development server and open http://localhost:3000 in your default web browser.\
 The page will automatically reload whenever you make changes to the code.
 Additionally, any lint errors (code style violations) will be displayed in the console.

 ### `npm run test`
 This script launches the test runner in an interactive watch mode.
-It allows you to run the tests associated with your React components and observe the results in real-time..\
+It allows you to run the tests associated with your React components and observe the results in real-time.\
 Refer to the section about running tests in the Create React App documentation for more information on testing React applications.

 ### `npm run build`